God’s law is perfect and failure to keep it will result in death. Christ fulfilled the law and offers life.

 The Good Samaritan is more than a call to generic kindness.
 Jesus uses it to unmask self-righteousness, reveal His rescuing mercy, and send us to love our neighbors as people who have been loved first.

 Salvation is God’s work from start to finish.
 Anchored in Christ’s finished cross and the Spirit’s seal, believers are kept by God’s power and will be glorified.
-This assurance fuels holiness, steadies suffering, and frees bold witness.
+This assurance fuels holiness, steadies suffering, and frees bold witness with the hope of eternal security.

 Blasphemy against the Holy Spirit will result in condemnation for unbelievers.
 This is sometime referred to as the unforgiveable or unpardonable sin.